 Are you looking to buy a property in and around Kamloops?
 If you would like some help feel free to contact me when you are ready.

 You have put down roots, made great memories, have friends close by, but now you have to sell.
 The costs associated with selling are not small by any measure – moving costs, lawyer or notary fees, transfer taxes (on your new purchase), and real estate agent fees quickly add up.

-Real estate agent fees are one of the greatest costs, but despite this, not a lot of people (less than 5%) try to sell their property themselves.
+Real estate agent fees are one of the greatest costs, but despite this, not a lot of people try to sell their property themselves.
 Most people decide to use a real estate agent to sell their home for the same reasons they use a mechanic to fix their automobile or a lawyer to deal with a legal matter.
-It is possible to sell your property yourself, but what you save in commission you could lose in sale price and there’s a chance you can expose yourself to legal issues.
+It is possible to sell your property yourself, but what you save in commission you could lose in sale price and it involves work in area you are not very familiar with.